Max Payday Loans logo

 The platform advertises payday loans up to $1,000 with emphasis on speed and accessibility.
 They market to consumers with various credit profiles, stating that "many credit types welcome" and that applicants don't need a great credit score.
 The service also advertises car loans, motorcycle loans, and boat loans for bad credit borrowers through their network of lenders.
 Their core pitch centers on quick online application processes (marketed as taking 20 minutes) and express funding timelines.

 Max Payday Loans distinguishes itself through prominent display of security features, including 256-bit SSL encryption and TLS security best practices.
-They emphasize transparency by stating "no hidden fees from you" and encouraging applicants to compare loan options before commitment.
+They emphasize transparency by stating "no fees to verify from you" and encouraging applicants to compare loan options before commitment.
 The company also highlights that comparisons are welcome and that personal information is protected through top-notch SSL technology.
 Their physical location at 4850 Maddie Ln in Dearborn provides a local touchpoint for the online service.

 However, significant caveats apply to this service.
 The company explicitly states they do not make credit decisions and that actual loan terms, amounts, and APRs vary by individual lender and consumer qualifications.
 The disclaimer notes that some lenders in their network may be tribal lenders subject to different regulatory frameworks, and that short-term and payday loans should be used with caution.
 The company does not control fees, charges, or terms offered by connected lenders, making this fundamentally a referral service rather than a direct lender offering guaranteed terms.